 David pursued a degree in product design at the Art Center College of Design in California, one of the best in the field of design.
-Despite his parents? inclination towards the medical field, David forged his own path and eventually gained his parents? support.
+Despite his parents’ inclination towards the medical field, David forged his own path and eventually gained their support.

 The works and design ethos of iconic industrial designers Dieter Rams and Naoto Fukasawa, along with furniture designer Hans Wegner, provide David a hefty dose of inspiration.
 He also turns to automotive, graphic, advertising, architecture, culinary, engineering, and fashion design.

 David also owes his success and discipline to hard work.